 The Retirement and Retirement Intentions publication contains detailed Explanatory Notes, Technical Notes and a Glossary that provide information on the terminology, classifications and other technical aspects associated with these statistics.

-Seasonally adjusted and trend estimates are not produced.
 The estimates are based on information collected over the financial year.
-However, seasonal weighting is not undertaken.
+Therefore, seasonally adjusted and trend estimates are not produced and seasonal weighting is not undertaken.

 Australian Labour Market Statistics (cat. no. 6105.0).